DavidPickles/history/french-revolutions.md

 - The Germans leave Paris.
 - Revolution in Paris, 1870-1871, leads to the radical Paris Commune.
 Suppressed by the French army who killed thousands of people (up to 20,000).
 - Intention that the post-war constitution be temporary, and there some want the monarchy should be restored.
-- But republicanism is increasingly popular, and it's not clear among the monarchists who should be kind.
+- But republicanism is increasingly popular, and it's not clear among the monarchists who should be king.
 Republicanism dominates.